SSenarath/ssenarath.github.io/README.md

 # Sanduni's Portfolio Website

 This is the first iteration of my personal portfolio site which I built using the ReactJS framework.
-This is also my first attempt at styling a web application using the mobile first design approach to make website responsive for a wide range of screen sizes.
+This is also my first attempt at styling a application using the mobile first design approach to make it more responsive for a wide range of screen sizes.

 ## Table of Contents
 * [Demo](#demo)